I couldn’t see a lot of the women’s teeth, only their eyes, and often not even.

 There were many women dressed from head to ankle in long black fabrics, layer upon layer covering skin, hands, hair, and some that covered the eyes, and with only a marginally thinner veil, so that everything was hidden, nothing to determine soul, being, nor person, and from afar, yet only by daylight, everywhere they were, like some sort of black ninjas with flowing dark veils, strange and anonymous, solitary shapes, gliding through the winding streets and swirling up the dust from around their imagined ankles; and the men stood on broken curbs waiting for meats to grill and smoking out in the dry air.

-It was warm then hot, and there was pelicans standing tall on the castle walls.
+It was warm then hot, and there were pelicans standing tall on the castle walls.

 The light was amber and gold.
 It softened the skin, and should have made you feel better somehow.
 It was a photographer’s dream.